-Umbrella Studio presents a dynamic program of creative learning opportunities via guided tours, education resources, artist talks, workshops and public programs connecting with teachers, students, schools and James Cook University to promote the contemporary visual arts in North Queensland.
-While the Gallery’s programs are primarily concerned with the Visual Arts, many are cross-curricula – encouraging the connection of ideas, processes, skills and knowledge.
-The Gallery also presents professional development workshops for teachers.
-All education programs are free, unless stated otherwise — we love to support teachers in developing their own visit schedules and activities to make visiting the art gallery is an inexpensive and educational experience.
+Umbrella presents a dynamic program of creative learning opportunities via guided tours, education resources, artist talks, workshops and public programs.
+We connect with teachers (including the North Queensland Art Teachers group), students, schools and universities to promote contemporary visual arts in North Queensland.
+Despite a focus on visual arts, many programs are also cross-curricula – encouraging the connection of ideas, processes, skills and knowledge.

-- encourage students to directly engage with artworks, concepts and processes in unique and creative ways
+– encourage students to engage with artworks, concepts and processes in unique and creative ways

 – encourage students to describe, analyse, interpret and evaluate artworks

 – present meaningful, student-centred learning activities

 – present cross-curricula learning opportunities